niolabs/docs/docs/blocks/block-development.md

 The {{ book.product }} base block and blocks with similar functionality that have been developed using the {{ book.product }} framework are good resources for block development.

-As outlined in your block readme file, you have the option to add properties, dependencies, commands, inputs, and outputs to your block.
+As outlined in your BLOCK_README.md file, you have the option to add properties, dependencies, commands, inputs, and outputs to your block.

-Before developing your own block, rename the block from  BLOCK_README.md to README.md by executing the following command:
+Before developing your own block, rename the BLOCK_README.md to README.md by executing the following command:
 `mv BLOCK_README.md README.md`

 ### Base Block Class